Sales/Equity Elevated With Elevated Asset Turnover And Operating Margin

 Explanation

 Each observation reads one income-statement line against a balance-sheet line or another income-statement line: Sales to Equity is annual sales divided by total shareholders equity, self-mapped so a 5× ratio reaches the maximum.
 The denominator is equity book value — a high score can reflect a large revenue base OR a thin equity base (from buybacks, accumulated losses, or restatements).
-The obs does not distinguish these.
+The observation does not distinguish these.
 Asset Turnover (Industry-Benchmarked) is sales divided by total assets, positioned within the industry peer range.
 A high score means asset turnover is in the upper portion of peers.
 Operating Income Margin is operating income divided by sales for the most recent annual period, self-mapped.
 A high score means operating margin is in the upper portion of its mapped range.
 When all three align, three ratios on the revenue-and-profitability side are elevated together — a co-occurrence at one reporting period, not a measurement of competitive durability or revenue sustainability.

 Interpretation